scooperdev/CollegeMap/README.md

 after that set up, to start the app, do:

 ./run-db.sh

+then, open another terminal instance keeping the last one open and run

 npm run dev

+make sure that you run these commands while inside /college-map/!

 ctrl click the link that pops up in the terminal, and you can see the web app in full!